 What’s it like to ride there?

 You are driving on the right.
 Riding in Turkey is enjoyable and very scenic, with wonderful stops for sightseeing, eating and plenty of photo opportunities.
-The only place that presents a major riding challenge is Istanbul, because quite simply it’s a city with 15 million people and over 2 million cars.
+The only place that presents a major riding challenge is Istanbul, because quite simply it’s a city with 15.5 million people and over 4 million cars.
+It is one of the five most congested cities in the world!

-You don’t need to worry about fuel, there’s plenty of fuel stations, and it only costs around 75 pence per litre.
+You don’t need to worry about fuel, there’s plenty of fuel stations, and it only costs around 60 pence per litre (May 2021).
 You might even get a free cup of tea with it.

 Use caution though, Turkey’s accident rate is considerably higher than back home.
 Motorists there can be impatient and incautious, like to drive fast, overtake and undertake.
 Avoid riding at night, as many drivers choose to travel without lights.
 And always watch out for goats, donkeys and sheep on the small rural roads.